-Any new money senior lien sales tax debt issuance must not result in the sales tax revenues collected in a 12 month period specified by the Transportation Authority within the most recent 18 months immediately preceding the issuance of the senior lien sales tax debt to be cause the Transportation Authority's debt service to be expected to exceed the level at which the incoming sales tax revenues are less than one and three quarters times (1.75x) the maximum annual projected principal, interest, and debt service for the aggregate outstanding Senior Lien bonds including the debt service for the new issuance, calculated in accordance with the Indenture.
+Any new money senior lien sales tax debt issuance must not result in the sales tax revenues collected in a 12 month period specified by the Transportation Authority within the most recent 18 months immediately preceding the issuance of the senior lien sales tax debt to be less than one and three quarters times (1.75x) the maximum annual projected debt service for the aggregate outstanding Senior Lien bonds including the debt service for the new issuance, calculated in accordance with the Indenture.
 This test shall not apply to refunding debt.
 The Transportation Authority may by Supplemental Indenture issue or incur Parity Debt and Subordinate Obligations, subject to the limitations set forth in the Indenture, the Act, the Ordinance, and other applicable law.